L3MON4D3/LuaSnip/DOC.md

 <!-- panvimdoc-ignore-end -->

-as opposed to e.g. the textmate syntax, where tabstops are snippet-global:
+as opposed to e.g. the TextMate syntax, where tabstops are snippet-global:
 ```snippet
 ${1:First jump} :: ${2: ${3:Third jump} : ${4:Fourth jump}}
 ```
-(this is not exactly the same snippet of course, but as close as possible) (the restart-rule only applies when defining snippets in lua, the above textmate-snippet will expand correctly when parsed).
+(this is not exactly the same snippet of course, but as close as possible) (the restart-rule only applies when defining snippets in Lua, the above TextMate-snippet will expand correctly when parsed).

 `i(jump_index, text, node_opts)`